Alzheimer's & Related Diseases Research Award Fund

 VCOA celebrated ARDRAF's 25th anniversary in 2007.
 To recognize this occasion and commend ARDRAF for its accomplishments, the General Assembly passed House Joint Resolution No. 857.
 As part of the anniversary celebration, several previous ARDRAF recipients and supporters were invited to comment on their projects and subsequent developments as well as to honor Del.
 Ken Plum for his championing of the cause of Alzheimer's research.
 For video of ARDRAF recipients and supporters speaking, click here.

 ARDRAF is administered by the Virginia Center on Aging at Virginia Commonwealth University.
 The Center is responsible for developing application procedures and review criteria, establishing fiscal controls and reporting requirements, and monitoring the conduct of investigations.
 Below is a brief description of the application process.
-For full details, click on 2017 Application Guidelines to download.
+For full details, click on 2018 ARDRAF Application Guidelines - Accessible to download.

 The criteria for review are as follows:

 2) Appropriateness of proposal for funding by the ARDRAF

 - investigation team (with respect to background and training)

 A prestigious review panel convenes in an all-day meeting to analyze the feedback from reviewers, determine the funding priority scores, and make the final funding decisions.

 Applicants will be notified by Friday, June 22, 2018.
 The funding period begins July 1, 2018, and projects must be completed by June 30, 2019.

 The number and size of the awards vary each year but are limited to $45,000.
 VCoA absorbs all administrative costs, passing each year's full appropriation to the award recipients.
 Applicants are evaluated by a third-party professional awards committee and awards are granted based on a competitive evaluation process.
 To learn more about past awards, click here.